Advanced Configuration

 Note

-To update an existing Gateway, use the same Admin Access ID and Cluster Name for the new Gateway in order to retrieve the latest settings and data from the previously removed Docker instance.
+To update an existing Gateway, use the same Gateway Access ID and Cluster Name for the new Gateway in order to retrieve the latest settings and data from the previously removed Docker instance.

 Authentication